y1582240351/eRAR/README.md

 ## Building and Running
 Run `build.sh` to complie the code in `erar-kernel` and `mpich-erar`.

+> To use the eBPF SIMD function, please run and attach eBPF-SIMD in `eBPF-SIMD/`.
+Then run `build.sh 1` to complie the code.

 ### Attach eRAR to Kerenl
 We need to modify `erar.conf` to configure the cluster settings.
 The `erar.conf` follows the following format:
 ```